go-gorm/gorm/documents/curd.md

 ### Pluck

-Get selected attributes as map
+Query single column from a model as a map

 ```go
 var ages []int64